tool-bin/pyplinkqc/README.md

 `$ snps_missing_fig = qc_samples.check_snp_missingness(bfile=binary_file_prefix, snp_missingness_cutoff=0.01)`

+An example script that implements a QC pipeline is given in the "examples" directory.

 #### Assocation

-This submodule implements basic association testing using PLINK.
+This submodule implements basic association testing for GWAS studies.

-An example QC pipeline script is provided: qc_ukbb.py.

 ### Testing
 An example for a testable function can be found in `exampleTest.py`.
 This function enables type checking as well as docstring testing.